 Squamous cell carcinomas account for about 9 out of 10 cases of vaginal cancer.
 These malignancies begin in the squamous cells that make up the epithelial lining of the vagina.
 They're most abundant near the cervix in the top section of the vagina.

-The required type of surgery is determined by the cancer's stage and other factors.
+The required type of surgery is determined by the stage and other factors.
 During an operation, the tumor and some surrounding healthy tissue are removed.
 Surgical options include vaginectomy (surgical removal of all or part of the vaginal wall) and hysterectomy (removal of the uterus, including the cervix).

-Radiation therapy involves using high-energy x-rays or other forms of radiation to kill or stop cancer cells from developing.
+Radiation therapy involves using high-energy x-rays or other forms of radiation to kill or stop cancerous cells from developing.
 It is divided into two types: External radiation therapy (Sending radiation from a machine outside the body to the cancerous spot) and Internal radiation therapy (Injecting a radioactive substance into or near cancer through needles or catheters).
 Vaginal cancer is treated with external and internal radiation therapy, which can also be used as palliative therapy.

-Chemotherapy uses drugs to limit the growth of cancer cells, either by killing them or preventing them from growing.
+Chemotherapy uses drugs to limit the growth of cancerous cells, either by killing them or preventing them from growing.
 Although chemotherapy can be given orally (by mouth), most medications for vaginal cancer are given intravenously (IV), injected directly into a vein or through a catheter.
 Early-stage vaginal cancer may be treated with intravaginal chemotherapy (drugs injected directly into the vagina).

 Vaginal cancer can be diagnosed using various tests.
 When choosing a diagnostic test, your doctor may take into account the following factors: